Chakma people: Sports and games

-Gudu hara, or Ha-do-do, is a game played throughout the Chakma region.
+Gudu hara, or Ha-do-do, also known as kabaddi, is a game played throughout the Chakma region.
 Two teams stand on either side of a central line.
 They take turns sending a player into opposing territory to touch as many people as they can during the space of one breath, while at the same time saying "Ha-do-do."
 If the player runs out of breath or is caught by their opponents, they are out.
 On the other hand, if the player successfully returns to their own territory, the players they have tagged must leave the game.

 Gyilhei hara is a game that can be played between two teams or two individuals.
 A special type of seed called gyi-lhei is used to play the game.
 Gyilhei seeds are found and grown in wild forests of hills and are similar to bean seeds but bigger in size.
 When the time comes, the large beans dry out and the seeds known as gyilhei are ready to be collected for use in the game.